FDA advisers endorse Merck's COVID antiviral drug in narrow vote

 "As new variants emerge, some monoclonal antibodies may become less effective due to mutations in the spike protein which may alter the antibody binding site," Merck's Dr. Sean Curtis told the panel.

-Pregnant Americans and children will not be able to receive Merck's antiviral, the FDA said, given concerns seen in Merck's animal testing of molnupiravir that it could affect the development of the child.
+The FDA is not yet recommending pregnant Americans can take Merck's antiviral given concerns seen in Merck's animal testing of molnupiravir suggesting that it might affect the development of the child.
+Children will also not be authorized to receive the pills.

+However, the agency asked the panel to discuss whether there were scenarios where molnupiravir could be permitted for Americans who are pregnant or might become pregnant, given the heightened risk of severe COVID-19 in pregnancy.

+"I don't think you can ethically say it's okay to give this drug in pregnancy, obviously, but at the same time, I'm not sure you can ethically tell a pregnant woman who has COVID-19 that she can't have the drug if she's decided that's what she needs," said Dr. Janet Cragan, a medical officer with the CDC and one of the panel's advisers.

 The advisers also grappled with the rare risk that the drug's mechanism of triggering new mutations of the virus might lead to a new variant of concern from SARS-CoV-2, especially in immunocompromised patients who might harbor and spread error-riddled copies of the virus for weeks after the treatment ends or people who do not hew closely to prescriptions to take all five days of pills.